Video: understanding gender identity

 I apologise in advance because we have for habit to make videos that are not longer than 3 or 4 minutes, and gender identity is a topic that requires way more time for being covered in its entirety.
 But in this short video, we are presenting you a short overview of what’s gender identity, applied to transgender women (which is, after all, our core topic on this blog!)

-Gender identity… To explain to you gender identity, I will first explain other notions that are closely related to it, which are: biological sex, gender role and finally gender identity.
+Gender identity… To explain to you gender identity, I will first explain other notions that are closely related to it, which are: gender assigned at birth, gender role and finally gender identity.

-Let’s start with the easiest: sex!
+Let’s start with the easiest: making love!
 This one is easy to figure out and accept, because it’s universal.
-It doesn’t matter if you’re Asian or Western, Muslim or Catholic, etc… everybody on this planet is born with either a penis or a vagina.
+It doesn’t matter if you’re Asian or Western, Muslim or Catholic, etc… everybody on this planet is born with either a male or female genitalia.
 You could say also that everybody on this planet is born either male or female.
 Chromosomes XY or chromosomes XX.

 So far so good!

-You are EXPECTED to play this role because you are born with one biological sex or the other.
+You are EXPECTED to play this role because you are born with one gender assigned at birth or the other.
 Yes BUT, maybe not everybody wants to play the role that’s been given to them?

 Let’s take an example.
 Let’s consider Maki, our wonderful admin, who is a transgender woman herself.
-She was born as male (with a penis and chromosomes XY), so her parents raised her as man.
-Society said that babies born with a penis shall be raised as man, so that’s what her parents did.
+She was born as male (with a peen and chromosomes XY), so her parents raised her as man.
+Society said that babies born with a male genitalia shall be raised as man, so that’s what her parents did.
 And how could they know otherwise?
 But, Maki doesn’t identify herself as a man.
 In her heart, in her mind and in her soul, she is woman.
 And that’s exactly what gender identity is all about.
 That’s the gender that she KNOWS she belongs to.
-And that’s independently from her biological sex, and the gender role that is expected of her.
+And that’s independently from her gender assigned at birth, and the gender role that is expected of her.